Shureby/SpiderUtilLib/README.md

 # SpiderUtilLib
-A few useful utilities for Web Sipder
+A few useful utilities for Web Spider